Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/schedule.md

     - R3: User can organize tasks in a custom order.
     - R4: Users can import tasks from Canvas LMS multiple times.
     - R5: User can import Canvas assignments as tasks.

-- F7.
-Task Organization and Filtering
-    - R2.
-User can filter tasks by course.
-    - R3: User can sort tasks by date.

-- F10: User can view their tasks on a calendar.
-    - R1: The system will present the user with a calendar grid view of their upcoming and past due tasks.
-    - R2: the system will support the Gregorian calendar format.

 - F13: Create the inventory page
     - R1: User can view the inventory earned from completing tasks!